JerryI/wljs-docs/docs/frontend/Reference/Formatting/TableForm.md

 shows the given `table` (list) in a traditional form using [Grid](frontend/Reference/Formatting/Grid.md) decoration

 :::info
-For an editable formatted table, please see [InputTable](frontend/Reference/GUI/InputTable.md) and [TableView](frontend/Reference/GUI/TableView.md).
+For an editable formatted table, please see  [TableView](frontend/Reference/GUI/TableView.md).
 It fits especially for a large datasets
 :::

 ## Options